impertool/studydata/README.md

 + **Step 3: Spatial-Temporal Window Processing**.
 Considering the temporal and spatial change relationships to obtain the impact candidate set.
 + **Step 4: Candidates Integrating and Ranking**.
 Making a union of these two sets to find the final impact set.

-This repo provides the replication package for the paper (Baidu Netdisk: the [links](https://pan.baidu.com/s/1cwpj4-OMM5mOXhOdgWrV1Q ) , and the password：xgwo).
+This repo provides the replication package for the paper.
+Due to the huge size of the dataset, it has been uploaded to a cloud storage service for easier access and distribution.
+(Baidu Netdisk: the [links](https://pan.baidu.com/s/1cwpj4-OMM5mOXhOdgWrV1Q ) , and the password：xgwo).
 It includes the following folders:

 * **code**:  the tool for our study, including: 1) Generating qualified queries; 2) Change prediction query by query with four approach, i.e., ROSE, TARMAQ, IMPER, IMPER-ST; 3) Evaluation.
 This tool output evaluation results for every query and the average metrics (MAP, Precison, Recall and F1-score).
 * **git_repo**: the git repository used in this study.